-The Prime Minister in conjunction with the provincial governments announced the Emergency Commercial Rent Assistance (CECRA) which will lower rent costs by 75 per cent for small businesses tenants that have been affected by the COVID-19 shutdown.
-Qualifying commercial property owners will receive forgivable loans, to cover 50 per cent of three monthly rent payments from small businesses facing financial hardship during April, May and June.
+The Prime Minister in conjunction with the provincial governments announced the Emergency Commercial Rent Assistance (CECRA) which will lower rent costs by 75 per cent for small business tenants that have been affected by the COVID-19 shutdown.
+Qualifying commercial property owners will receive forgivable loans, to cover 50 per cent of three monthly rent payments from small businesses facing financial hardship during April, May, June.
+On June 30th the government announced the extension of the program to include July as well.
 The CMHC administers CECRA for small business on behalf of the Government of Canada and the Province.

 Impacted small business tenants are businesses paying less than $50,000 per month in rent and who have temporarily ceased operations or have experienced at least a 70 per cent drop in pre-COVID-19 revenues.
 This support will also be available to non-profit and charitable organizations.

 The federal government has confirmed that CECRA is available to all landlords, regardless of whether or not they currently have a mortgage.

 In most areas of Canada, including Ontario, online retail businesses can continue to sell to customers online, or by taking orders by email, telephone or other electronic means including social media.
 Curbside pickup is permitted as long as 2-meter physical distancing is maintained by employees and customers.
 For non-essential businesses, customers cannot enter the facility.